1. Blog

 3. You don’t want to fall victim to biases about where you live.

-It’s illegal for employers to discriminate on the basis of race or national origin, but there are certain cities (and areas within those cities) that are known for having a certain ethnic or socioeconomic demographic.
+It’s illegal for employers to discriminate on the basis of race or national origin, but there are certain cities (or certain zip codes within cities) that are known for having specific ethnic or socioeconomic demographics.
+While it's never right to hold a negative bias based on this type of information, it's unfortunately still something that happens.

 4. You are a remote worker whose location doesn’t matter.

-The article you are reading now was written, illustrated, edited and put online by a team working across four different countries and multiple time zones – the addresses are irrelevant!
+Just think: the article you are reading now was written, illustrated, edited, and put online by a team working across four different countries — the addresses are irrelevant!

-If that’s the case with you, there’s no need to provide a mailing address that will never be used to send mail.
-But we would still recommend providing at least a city, state and/or country – if only to keep track of time differences on all those Zoom calls.
+If that’s the case with you, there’s no need to provide a mailing address.
+But we still recommend providing at least a city, state, and/or country — if only to keep track of time differences for all those Zoom calls.

 Certifications on a resume (best tips + examples)